The Complete Cyber Insurance Guide 2026

 | All 50 states | Breach notification laws | Every state has its own breach notification statute with varying triggers, timelines, and AG notification thresholds. |

 The state privacy patchwork is growing.
-New statutes in Connecticut, Oregon, Montana, Delaware, Iowa, Indiana, New Hampshire, New Jersey, Kentucky, Maryland, Minnesota, Rhode Island, and others have either been enacted or are in active rulemaking.
-Cyber policy wording must keep pace — which is why the regulatory defense language and the definition of “privacy regulation” matter every time we review terms.
+As privacy-law regulatory context — not a statement of where coverage is offered — newer statutes in states such as Connecticut, Oregon, Montana, Delaware, Iowa, Indiana, New Hampshire, New Jersey, Kentucky, Maryland, Minnesota, and Rhode Island have either been enacted or are in active rulemaking.
+Cyber policy wording must keep pace — which is why the regulatory defense language and the definition of “privacy regulation” matter every time our team reviews terms.

 We write cyber coverage for clients across the 29 states we serve.
 Our team confirms — before binding — that your regulatory defense coverage extends to every statute applicable to your customer and employee footprint.
 See all 29 states we serve.